C++23: deducing “this” into Rust traits

 self.peekaboo = 8

-Alright, if a member function wants to modify the instance, it needs that self parameter.
-Um, Rust…?
+Here, if a member function wants to modify the instance, it needs that self parameter.
+And in Rust?

 struct Ghost {